MATCH, CREATE, property filters, procedures, and available data types.

 CREATE GRAPH <graph name> | Create a graph with the specified name |

-LOAD GRAPH <graph name> | Load the specified graph.
-Requires the graph files to be accessible to the TuringDB instance |
+LOAD GRAPH <graph name> | Load the specified TuringDB graph.
+Requires the graph files to be accessible in TuringDB directory (-turing-dir, graphs subdir) |

 CHANGE NEW | Creates a new change, returning a column with the ID of the created change |